FAQs for Special Agent Positions

 Yes.
 An applicant can apply for both positions at the same time.

-If an applicant fails the SAEE, they must wait six months before reapplying.
+If an applicant fails the SAEE, they must wait three months before reapplying.

-If an applicant fails the SUPER Interview, they can reapply in six months.
+If an applicant fails the SUPER Interview, they can reapply in three months.

 Yes.
 Applicants who are active military must provide a copy of their current military orders in order for the application to the U.S. Secret Service to be placed on hold.